-In the world of merchant services we can often witness similar pre-disposition.
+In the world of merchant services, we can often witness similar pre-disposition.
 Particularly, we can see which companies have good chances of becoming payment facilitators.
-Moreover, we can tell, which companies can benefit the most from this transition.
+Moreover, we can tell which companies can benefit the most from this transition.

 So, what are the telltale signs we are talking about?

-Well, the basic signs are as follows.
+Well, the basic signs of becoming a payment facilitator for your business are as follows:

 - You have a relatively stable regular customer base.